-On the basis of the economic, transport, traffic and technical analyses carried out, the comparison of modal split and other important qualitative and quantitative transport indicators, we can conclude that the establishment of the RFC Amber is, from socio-economic point of view, justified and necessary for the development of international rail freight services and also facilitating shift to rail.
+On the basis of the economic, transport, traffic and technical analyses carried out, the comparisonof modal split and other important qualitative and quantitative transport indicators, we can conclude that the establishment of the RFC Amber is, from socio-economic point of view, justified and necessary for the development of international rail freight services and also facilitating shift to rail.
 The routing and geographical location of the RFC Amber provide a sufficient transport potential within the corridor countries, the EU countries as well as new transport opportunities from/to Serbia and other countries outside the EU examined.
-In the TMS the routing creates the suitable conditions for corridor extension which is conditioned, in particular, by transport requirements.
 The analyses of assessing the transport opportunities showed an increase in demand for transport services, particularly in international trade, with an upward trend in the following period.
 The research showed the competitiveness of international rail freight services on the RFC Amber lines at the time of transport and charging, compared to road freight transport.